What makes environmental sustainability jobs such an appealing field to work in?

-I suspect one of the major attractions is this industry’s highly multi-faceted nature.
+I suspect one of the major attractions to this industry’s highly multi-faceted nature.
 Sustainability practitioners are rarely confined to just one area of expertise – instead, they must draw upon a range of different disciplines to come up with solutions that address environmental, economic and social needs.

 Sustainability’s focus on interdisciplinary problem-solving might be a tall order to meet, but it’s also an exceptional opportunity.
 How many other professions allow you to make a positive difference across so many diverse areas?